Home > Rules and Regulations

 Generally, commuter parking zones are restricted for use by vehicles with the appropriate commuter permits from 7:00 a.m. until 2:30 p.m., Monday through Friday.
 After 2:30 p.m. and on weekends, vehicles with any University commuter (Zones 1, 2, & 3) permit may park in any zone.
 After 4:00 p.m. and on weekends, vehicles with University resident-student permits (F, G, J, VK, & reserved permits) may park in commuter lots.
 Some resident student lots are more restrictive, as indicated by signs in the lots, and only student permits are authorized.
 Please read the University Parking Regulations in their entirety for more information.

 Barricades, roped-off areas, and signs indicating parking for special events take precedence over general parking assignments illustrated on the parking map.
 The University reserves the right to modify or add to the regulations.
 Therefore, designation signs and markings at the lots also take precedence over the map.
 Parking regulations are strictly enforced.
 Violators are subject to being ticketed and towed to drop Lot 73B or to Martin's Wrecker Service.

 These regulations apply on the streets, roads, alleys, sidewalks, walkways, parking spaces, fire lanes, and parking lots on all parts of the Vanderbilt University campus.
-Metro Nashville traffic and parking regulations are also enforced.
+Metro Nashville Parking Services regulations are also enforced.